 Kilden believe the report can be interesting for anyone within the field of gender equality and gender perspectives in research, or organisations working with different types of research dissemination.
 In addition, it is our hope that the report could be an inspiration and work as a resource for groups, networks or associations in other countries who want to establish something similar.

 We notify that the number of units in the mapping is not comprehensive.
-We will revise the mapping by the fall of 2020 and if you believe your organization could be relevant and should be included, we encourage you to contact us at firstname.lastname@example.org.
+We will revise the mapping in 2021 and if you believe your organization could be relevant and should be included, we encourage you to contact us at email@example.com.